-Join Rick Schmunk for an in-depth discussion in this video Adding low end with a "sub" oscillator, part of Up and Running with Ableton Operator.
+Join Rick Schmunk for an in-depth discussion in this video Adding low end with a "sub" oscillator, part of Learning Ableton Operator.

 - Unlike other synths, Operator doesn't have…a dedicated sub oscillator.…But by choosing the right algorithm…or using a second Operator, we can create one.…So there's a couple of different ways that we can…problem solve things.…And as I mentioned there in the opening,…one of the ways is to choose a particular algorithm.…So if I click the global shell down here…and we look at our options here, I just want to point out…that any place that you have a second stack,…you can use that oscillator as a Sub Bass.…